Kevinjwcho/QPLVCM_SCAD/README.md

-# QPLVCM_SCAD_simulation0
+# Penalized kernel quantile regression for varying coefficient models

-This code for my graduate paper, "Penalized Local Linear Quantile Regression for Varying Coefficient Models.'
+* This code for my graduate paper, "Penalized Local Linear Quantile Regression for Varying Coefficient Models.'
-If you have interests in partially linear varying coefficient models (PLVCM), please see my code.
-Or if you have any helps to enhance my work, please be comment.
+* From this study, Prof. Eun Ryung Lee has enhanced it, and published by *Lee, Eun Ryung, Jinwoo Cho, and Seyoung Park.
+"Penalized kernel quantile regression for varying coefficient models."
+Journal of Statistical Planning and Inference 217 (2022): 8-23.*